 Hammer Toe Correction

-Hammertoes are deformities of the smaller toes of the foot.
-The middle joint of the toe is bent, resembling a hammer.
+Hammertoes are the most common deformity of the smaller toes of the foot, meaning the second, third, fourth, and fifth toes of your feet.
+The joints of the toe are bent, resembling a hammer.
 Hammertoes can cause thickened toenails and corns or calluses on the top of the toe or at the tip of the toe.
-If diabetic, these corns and calluses can lead to ulceration (sores) and infection.
+If you are diabetic, these corns and calluses can lead to ulceration (sores) and infection.
 Pain may be experienced to the toes or the ball of the foot.
-Many people with hammer toes have difficulty finding comfortable shoes.
+Many people with hammertoes have difficulty finding comfortable shoes.
 Hammertoes can become painful and rigid or inflexible and require surgical correction.

-There are many different surgical procedures for hammer toe deformities.
-In our office, your podiatrist will review your x-rays with you and determine the best treatment option for your specific condition, life style, and goals.
+There are many different treatment options for hammertoe deformities.
+In our office, your podiatrist will review your x-rays with you and determine the best treatment option for your specific condition, lifestyle, and goals.
 Hammer toe surgery may be performed by your podiatrist at a hospital, a surgical center, or in the office.
-Patients go home the same day and follow up in the office weekly or every other week for x-rays and evaluation.
-Patients are able to bear weight and walk after hammer toe surgery, but are advised to limit their activity for up to six weeks.
+Patients are able to go home the same day and follow up in the office weekly or every other week for x-rays and evaluation.
+Patients are able to bear weight and walk after hammertoe surgery but are advised to limit their activity for up to six weeks.

 To reduce your risk of developing a hammer toe, consider changing your footwear.
 Please contact our office if you are suffering from hammer toes, and we will find the right treatment option for you!